-Causes and Results of Industrial Disputes.-During 1927 and 1928, as in previous years, most of the disputes were in regard to wages, or wages and other working conditions, but also during these two years a large proportion of disputes (and these included some of the most important) were in regard to trade unionism, usually concerned with union wages and working conditions, including recognition of unions, closed shop, etc.
+Causes and Results of Industrial Disputes.-During 1928 and 1929, as in previous years, most of the disputes were in regard to wages, or wages and working conditions, but also during these two years a large proportion of disputes (and these included some of the most important) were in regard to trade unionism, usually concerned with union wages and working conditions, including recognition of unions, closed shop, etc.

-As in previous years many of the disputes during 1927 and 1928 were settled by negotiations; in 1928, out of a total of 93 disputes terminated during the year, 39 settlements resulted from negotiations.
-An appreciable number of disputes terminated in the return of strikers or by their replacement, 34 being terminated in this manner in 1928.
+As in previous years many of the disputes during 1928 and 1929 were settled by negotiation; in 1929, out of a total of 90 disputes terminated during the year, 34 settlements resulted from negotiation.
+An appreciable number of disputes terminated in the return of strikers or by their replacement, 33 being terminated in this manner in 1929.

-The results of strikes and lockouts according to the number of employees involved in the years 1901 to 1928 are shown by the diagram on page 741.
-Details of strikes and lockouts in 1928 will be found in the Labour Gazette for February 1929, pp. 137-156.
+The results of strikes and lockouts, according to the number of employees involved in the years 1901 to 1928, are shown by the diagram on page 741 of the 1929 Year Book.
+Details of strikes and lockouts in 1929 will be found in the Labour Gazette for February, 1930, pp. 120-139.